-We employ a hybridization-expansion continuous-time (CT-HYB) quantum Monte Carlo impurity solver,35 taking advantage of the segment picture36 to simplify the computations.
-Our solver is based upon that of the ALPS project;37 we also make use of the ALPS parallel Monte Carlo scheduler.38 Although the CT-HYB solver has many advantages compared to the interactionexpansion method (CT-INT), the one-electron self energy calculated from CT-HYB is highly sensitive to Monte Carlo noise.
-The Dyson equation gives the difference between Green's functions obtained from different Monte Carlo simulations, preventing the error from canceling.
-Indeed, the error in the self-energy is proportional to the absolute error in the Monte Carlo simulation,39 becoming much larger than the actual data even at relatively low frequencies.
+We employ a hybridization-expansion continuous-time (CT-HYB) quantum Monte Carlo impurity solver,38 taking advantage of the segment picture39 to simplify the computations.
+Our solver is based upon that of the ALPS project;40 we also make use of the ALPS parallel Monte Carlo scheduler.41 Although the CT-HYB solver has many advantages compared to the interaction-expansion method (CT-INT), the one-electron self-energy calculated from CT-HYB is highly sensitive to Monte Carlo noise.
+The Dyson equation gives the difference between Green's functions obtained from canceling.
+Indeed, the error in the self-energy is proportional to the absolute error in the Monte Carlo simulation,42 becoming much larger than the actual data even at relatively low frequencies.
 Moreover, one cannot accurately determine other quantities that are sensitive to the Green's function and self-energy at all frequencies (such as the occupation of the orbitals).
 Recently, two complementary solutions to this problem have arisen.
-Boehnke et al.40 showed that, by measuring the Green's functions in an orthogonal Legendre basis (limited to a relatively small number of polynomials), one can filter out the Monte Carlo noise without losing any accuracy in the computation of the Green's functions and self-energies.
-Hafermann et al.39 derived an expression for the self-energy involving a quotient of Green's functions rather than a difference.
+Boehnke et al.43 showed that, by measuring the Green's functions in an orthogonal Legendre basis (limited to a relatively small number of polynomials), one can filter out the Monte Carlo noise without losing any accuracy in the computation of the Green's functions and self-energies.
+Hafermann et al.42 derived an expression for the self-energy involving a quotient of Green's functions rather than a difference.
 In this formulation, the error in the self-energy is proportional to the relative Monte Carlo error, leading to greatly reduced error into high frequencies.
 One can combine these methods for further reduction in the error, and we have implemented both.